ProkopRandacek/glowing-octopus/slave_1.0.0/readme.md

-This mod only blindly executes the master commands.
+This mod only blindly executes the rcon commands.

-To make things simpler, the player has no collision and can walk over and on anything.
-I don't think that it is that much cheating.
+Pathfinding in Factorio is a hard and in this case not that interesting problem.
+Because of that, I disabled players colision and make the player walk in straight lines to the goal.